cdktf/cdktf-provider-cloudflare/docs/turnstileWidget.csharp.md

 - *Type:* object

-Do not show any Cloudflare branding on the widget (Enterprise only).
+Do not show any Cloudflare branding on the widget (ENT only).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/turnstile_widget#offlabel TurnstileWidget#offlabel}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/turnstile_widget#offlabel TurnstileWidget#offlabel}

 ---